Professor Anne Hickey

 Professor of Psychology and Deputy Dean for Positive Education, RCSI, Division of Population Health Sciences, Royal College of Surgeons in Ireland

-Stroke is a leading cause of death and disability worldwide and will increase considerably in coming decades as people live longer.
+Stroke is a leading cause of death and disability worldwide.
+This will increase considerably in coming decades as people live longer.
 Therefore we must answer the question: What is post-stroke cognitive impairment?

-Many people are aware of the physical disabilities after stroke but are less aware that of the cognitive problems that can also arise, such as impaired memory and concentration.
+Many are aware of the physical disabilities after stroke but are less aware of the cognitive problems that can arise.
+These can include impaired memory and concentration.
 Often, stroke survivors can find these problems the most debilitating consequences.

 Dementia can occur as a result of stroke